National Lampoon (magazine): Editorials

 Every regular monthly issue of the magazine had an editorial at the front of the magazine.
 This often appeared to be straightforward but was always a parody.
-It was written by whoever was the editor of that particular issue, since that role rotated among the staff, but Kenney had been the main writer of them for the first few issues.
+It was written by whoever was the editor of that particular issue, since that role rotated among the staff; Douglas Kenney had been the main writer of them for the first few issues.
 Some issues were guest-edited.